imssl/blog/README.md

 <a href="https://twitter.com/alxsysl">Twitter</a> \| <a href="https://www.instagram.com/alxsys/">Instagram</a> \| <a href="https://www.linkedin.com/in/iskendersoysal/">LinkedIn</a> \| iskendersoysal@protonmail.com

+# Disable Hyper-V from commandline (fix for "VT-x is not available" issue)

+dism.exe /Online /Disable-Feature:Microsoft-Hyper-V

 # Cygwin Setup

 Don't have the privileges to install Ubuntu subsystem on your Windows computer at work but can't give up Bash?